Yehrol/dotfiles/README.md

 - https://wiki.archlinux.org/title/Snapper#Booting_into_read-only_snapshots
 - add `grub-btrfs-overlayfs` to the end of the `HOOKS` array in `/etc/mkinitcpio.conf`, then `mkinitcpio -P` to regenerate initramfs

+# TODO

+- fix wlogout icon path (change wlogout ?)
+- add all required packages to install
+  - (add a script to automate the install process)
+- fix waybar media controller not working after a bit (same for media key, so may be something else)
+- change dunst notification timeout
+- clean files
+  - aliases
+  - config
+  - env
+  - zshenv, zshrc